top of page

 A stack of folded newspapers on a flat surface.

 Are you aware that your waking mind is constantly generating stories?
 If so, it’s helpful to remember that this is the job of your mind: to try to explain and rationalize events that are occurring in your life.
 The mind hates a vacuum and seeks to fill the abyss with stories.
-These stories are often generated by struggles, wounds and memories.
+These stories are often generated by struggles, wounds, and memories.

 For example, you might find this coming up: “Why does this keep happening to me?”
 “I’m not good at managing people in the workplace,” “I always screw up when someone questions and doubts me.”
-Sometimes stories are much darker than that - or annoyingly trivial.
+Sometimes, stories are much darker than that - or annoyingly trivial.
 Perhaps there are new stories arising, such as “This guy just doesn’t like me” or “I think I need to make a massive change in my life because this isn’t working.”

 How do we know what to do with these stories?